Shaaali/identity-apps/docs/guides/conditional-auth/group-based-template-access-control.md

 1. When the first step of the authentication flow is complete, the **onLoginRequest** function retrieves the user from the context.
 2. The user and the configured list of groups are passed to the following function: `isMemberOfAnyOfGroups`.
 3. This function (which is available in Asgardeo by default) verifies whether the given user belongs to any of the listed groups.
-4. If the user belongs to any of the configured groups, the user will be able to login successfully.
+4. If the user belongs to any of the configured groups, the user will be able to log in successfully.

 ::: info
 Find out more about the scripting language in the <a :href="$withBase('/references/conditional-auth/api-reference/')">Conditional Authentication API Reference</a>.